TeraDox/Notify-Laravel/README.md

 # Notify-Laravel
 A simple PHP package for sending notifications from laravel via [Slack](https://slack.com) with [incoming webhooks](https://my.slack.com/services/new/incoming-webhook) or via email.
-This package will automatically format an instance of exception object or string text message.
+This package will automatically format an instance of exception object, string text, or an array for a message.
 While sending an exception as a message, it will attach an information of "user agent" and "request uri".
 For Laravel, using this class in a Exceptions\Handler.php class is prefered.